nguyenvuong1309/flutter_firebase_chatapp/README.md

 ## About the project.

 **This project utilizes Flutter and Google Firebase to create a real-time chat application.
 Key features of the app include:**
-1. **User Authentication** : Seamless sign-in and sign-up using Firebase Authentication.
+1. **User Authentication** : Sign-in and sign-up using Firebase Authentication.
 2. **Messaging** : Capability to send both text and image messages.
 3. **Real-time Updates** : Instant updates for sent and received messages, ensuring a smooth and responsive chat experience.
 4. **Responsive UI** : Adaptive user interface using Flexbox.